diefenbach/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 Next, we will add some components to the root component: the component that will display the form where we can create a new note or edit an existing one.
-We could do this by just extending note_list with further components when instantiating the FirstStepRoot class, or by extending the HomeRoot class itself.
+We could do this by just extending node_list with further components when instantiating the FirstStepRoot class, or by extending the HomeRoot class itself.
 We choose the latter way by implementing the init_struct method and extending the node_list.